samapriya/awesome-gee-community-datasets/docs/projects/sa_nlc.md

 Created by: Department of Forestry, Fisheries and the Environment, Republic of South Africa

-Curated by: Samapriya Roy
+Curated by: Geethen Singh & Samapriya Roy

 Keywords: : land use, South Africa, land cover, Sentinel-2, copernicus, sentinel, satellite

-Last updated: 2021-06-15
+Last updated: 2023-09-07